dalehenrich/gsApplicationTools/docs/gettingStarted.md

   - user-defined tag

 One can add arbitrary labeled  objects to the *object log*, so it can function as a very sophisticated form of *print statement debugging*.

+###Temporary Object Space
+**Excerpted from [Programming Guide for GemStone/S 64 Bit][3], Section 14.3**

+---

+*The temporary object space cache is used to store temporary objects created by your application.
+Each Gem session has a temporary object memory that is private to the Gem process and its corresponding session.
+When you fault persistent (committed) objects into your application, they are copied to temporary object memory.*

+*Some of these objects may ultimately become permanent and reside on the disk, but probably not all of them.
+Temporary objects that your application creates merely in order to do its work reside in temporary object space until they are no longer needed, when the Gem’s garbage collector reclaims the storage they use.*

+*It is important to provide sufficient temporary object space.
+At the same time, you must design your application so that it does not create an infinite amount of reachable temporary objects.
+Temporary object memory must be large enough to accommodate the sum of live temporary objects and modified persistent objects.
+It that sum exceeds the allocated temporary object memory, the Gem can encounter an OutOfMemory condition and terminate.*

+---

 ###Transaction Conflict
 **Excerpted from [Programming Guide for GemStone/S 64 Bit][3], Section 8.2**